alexkisielewicz/travel-shutter/README.md

 - **Post management** - Users can add, update, and delete their posts with ease (CRUD)
 - **Commenting** - Users can leave comments on posts, update or delete them
 - **Liking** - Users can add likes to posts to show their appreciation
+- **Following** - User can follow other users and display filtered content created by followed authors
 - **Filtering content** - Users can apply filters to display categorized posts
 - **Search optio** - Users can search posts by title, author, category
 - **Messages/feedback** - Users receive feedback and confirmation to their actions in the app.